 Access videos, guides, quizzes, a searchable collection of sample references and online tools and templates.

 Referencing is a requirement in all your academic work.

 It's a formal way to let your readers know exactly where you found your information and acknowledges other authors’ words and ideas that you have used in your own work.

 Failure to reference can be considered plagiarism, which is a serious offence and is considered academic misconduct.

-Most LAW coded units require adherence to the Australian Guide to Legal Citation (AGLC) 3rd edition referencing style.
+Most LAW coded units require adherence to the Australian Guide to Legal Citation (AGLC) referencing style.

-Many legal materials are covered by the AGLC including cases, legislation, journal articles, books, parliamentary debates (Hansard), legal encyclopaedias, loose leaf services, working papers, treaties, United Nations material and more.
-Hard copy and online sources are covered.
+The AGLC covers legal materials including cases, legislation, journal articles, books, parliamentary debates (Hansard), legal encyclopaedias, loose leaf services, working papers, treaties, United Nations materials, and more.

 Please leave a comment about your rating so we can better understand how we might improve the page.